gurleen-codes/unsubscribe-emails/README.md

 3. Enter your email address, select your provider, and enter the App Password.
 4. Click **Scan Emails** to start scanning for newsletters.
+5. You'll be redirected to the dashboard where you can manage and unsubscribe from your subscriptions.

 ## **Dashboard Feature**

-The tool now includes an **interactive dashboard** that provides a user-friendly way to manage your subscriptions.
+The tool includes a comprehensive **interactive dashboard** that provides a user-friendly way to manage your subscriptions.

 ### **How to Use the Dashboard**
 1. After scanning, the dashboard displays:
    - **Total subscriptions found**
+   - **Categories of subscriptions**
    - **Successfully unsubscribed emails**
-   - **Estimated time saved**
+   - **Subscription statistics**
-2. You can select emails and click **Unsubscribe** to remove them from mailing lists.
+2. You can select multiple emails and use the bulk unsubscribe feature to remove them from mailing lists.
-3. The dashboard dynamically updates as new emails are scanned.
+3. The dashboard dynamically updates as new emails are scanned or unsubscribed.
+4. View categorized statistics to understand your email subscription patterns.

 ## API Documentation